liz-champion/kerr-cat-qubit/README.md

-# PHYS 532 Final Project: Kerr-Cat Qubits
+# Kerr-Cat Qubits

-Repository for my PHYS 532 final project code and paper.
+Code for simulating qubits encoded as Schrödinger cat states in an anharmonic oscillator.